yushisalvador/yushisalvador/README.md

 Experienced:
 - Python
 - Typescript
+- Vue

-I am currently learning how to build a mobile app with React Native, and also exploring Vue & Nuxt.
-I'm also lookign for a new job opportunity, and also volunteering as a Frontend Engineer at Mamoru.
+I am currently learning how to build a mobile app with React Native.
+I'm also looking for a new job opportunity, and also volunteering as a Frontend Engineer at Mamoru.

 #### Interests:
 - New frameworks 👀